benjaminion/upgrading-ethereum-book/src/book.md

 It was [later set to one](https://github.com/ethereum/eth2.0-specs/pull/1157)&mdash;attestations are included as early as possible&mdash;and, now that we plan to crosslink shards every slot, this is the only value that makes sense.
 So `MIN_ATTESTATION_INCLUSION_DELAY` exists today as a kind of relic of the earlier design.

-The current slot time of 12 seconds is assumed to allow sufficient time for attestations to propagate and be aggregated sufficently within one slot.
+The current slot time of 12 seconds is assumed to allow sufficient time for attestations to propagate and be aggregated sufficiently within one slot.

 ##### `SLOTS_PER_EPOCH`